Frederik Schandorff

-Frederik Schandorff (born 26 December 1996 in Djursland) is a Danish racing driver, who is currently competing in the 2025 IMSA SportsCar Championship with Inception Racing.
+Frederik Faarborg Schandorff (born 26 December 1996 in Djursland) is a Danish racing driver competing in the IMSA SportsCar Championship with Inception Racing, GT World Challenge America for AF Corse USA and GT World Challenge Europe Endurance Cup for Selected Car Racing.
 He is a two-time GT World Challenge Europe Endurance Cup class champion, having also won the Lamborghini Super Trofeo World Final in 2019 and International GT Open in 2021.